Charles Hackney, PhD

 - Psychology of Religion

 People are a fascinating puzzle, and psychology is an amazing field of study.
-As a teacher, I hope to spark the same interest in students, setting them to the task of trying to understand the human condition.
+As a teacher, I hope to spark the same fascination in students, setting them to the task of trying to understand the human condition.

 My family and I have lived in Caronport since January 2010, and I have found that my background in Fairbanks, Alaska, has equipped me well for the task of living in the middle of nowhere.
 I enjoy Shakespearean and musical theatre, Judo, and geeking out over a variety of sci-fi/horror/fantasy media.